g-tumwesigye/Mindhaven_Chatbot/README.md

 **Domain-Specific Mental Health Assistant Built with T5 & FastAPI + React**

-MindHaven is an intelligent, domain-specific chatbot designed to support individuals seeking mental health guidance.
+**MindHaven** is a domain-specific mental health chatbot designed to support individuals seeking mental health guidance.
 It leverages a fine-tuned Transformer model (T5) and delivers responses through a seamless, user-friendly web interface.
-This project demonstrates the power of NLP in providing empathetic, accurate, and accessible mental health support.
+This project demonstrates the power of NLP in providing supportive, empathetic responses to mental health queries and is fine-tuned on the [Mental Health Counseling Conversations dataset](https://huggingface.co/datasets/Amod/mental_health_counseling_conversations).

 ---